 Finlayson estimated that functionality allowed IntelliTect to develop the app in less than half the time compared to a homegrown solution.

 “With a 90-day development cycle using the Kendo UI, particularly the robust batch grids, we were able to develop a quality product, on time and within budget,” said the company’s senior systems analyst.
+“With this app, we improved data capture, automated previously inefficient processes and created a solution designed to meet our needs moving forward with the flexibility to add functionality and modules as our business requirements dictate.”

 Over the course of the project, many Telerik and Kendo UI attributes came into play.
 Finlayson specifically noted: